linux-credentials/credentialsd/SECURITY.md

 ## Expected Response

-We will acknowledge the receipt of the report immediately and will work with you.
+We aim to acknowledge the receipt of the report as soon as possible and will work with you.
 We seek to investigate issues within 30 days.

 If the issue is confirmed upon investigation, we will collaborate with you to remediate the vulnerability.
-Depending on the severity or developer availability, we may request more time to remediate the issue before allowing public disclosure.
+Depending on the severity or developer availability, we may request more time to remediate the issue before public disclosure.

 # Supported Releases